particle-iot/Microphone_PDM/README.md

 Make sure you update the device firmware to specify the IP address of your node.js server!
 It will be printed out when you start the server.

+### 2-buffer

+Illustrates buffered mode which captures the data for a fixed length of time (specified in milliseconds) then passes the data at once to your code.
+Can be used with a callback function or lamba, or polled.

+### 3-wav

+Uses buffered mode, creates a wav file, and prints it to USB serial.
+You can capture this, convert it to binary, and play it with a regular wav player.

 ### SdFat Wav